carolgreene/top-jobs/README.md

 # Top-Jobs
 Top-jobs is a job search app for companies and applicants.
 Companies can post jobs, edit them, and remove them.
 Applicants can search jobs, apply to them, edit, and delete their applications.
 All users can keep track of the jobs they've posted & applied to.
+I have added Javascript to handle the signup, signin, posting a new job, & editing a job.
+I plan to add more Javascript in the future to handle the rest of the app.

 ## Installation & Usage
 1.Fork and clone this repository 2.Run bundle install in your terminal 3.Run rails db:migrate 4.Run rails s, to deploy the program in the browser.
 If using Facebook Omniauth, run thin start -ssl to launch website.
 5.Go to http://localserver:3000 to start navigating, if using Facebook Omniauth, go to https://localserver:3000.